-What is Louisiana’s Statute of Repose?
+What Is Louisiana’s Statute of Repose?

 The statute of repose is frustrating and unfair for victims of medical malpractice who do not discover their situation for many years.
-In some cases, an individual may have received a faulty medical device that took longer than the statute of repose to fail.
+In some cases, an individual may have received a poorly installed medical device that took longer than the statute of repose to fail.
 In other cases, a patient can take years to have issues from their medical malpractice diagnosed, making them unable to file a claim on time.

 Call Our New Orleans Personal Injury Lawyers Today